Allied Health Studies

 What does it mean to major in Allied Health Studies?

 The Bachelor of Arts in Allied Health Studies is designed to educate and set the foundation for students who are pursuing a career in various allied health professional fields, the professionals involved with the delivery of healthcare, the identification, evaluation, and prevention of diseases and disorders, or health systems management.
 Some of these programs have an accelerated track whereby students complete prerequisite courses for a few years then apply to the professional school.
-At UM, these include dental hygiene, health informatics and information managment, histotechnology, nursing, medical lab sciences, medical technology, and radiological sciences.
+At UM, these include dental hygiene, health informatics and information management, histotechnology, nursing, medical lab sciences, medical technology, and radiological sciences.